Each week I write a blog post which describes what I learned that week. I write these blog posts for two reasons.

 - Find out which is the most common exception thrown by our application.

 - Gather statistics about the response time of our application.

 Basically we can analyze anything which is found from the log files, and the good thing is that we don’t have to implement this from the scratch.
 We can use one of the following tools for this purpose:

-- Splunk Storm is a service which gives you the capability to analyze and visualize the information written to your log files.
-It used to be a paid service but recently Spunk Storm announced a free plan which looks pretty useful for small projects.
+- Splunk Light is a service which gives you the capability to analyze and visualize the information written to your log files.

 - Logstash is an open source tool for managing events and logs.
 You can do pretty awesome stuff with when you combine it with ElasticSearch.

 If you have any ideas what kind of information I should gather from my log files, please leave a comment to this blog post!

 Fourth, Open source has technical debt too.
 This week I ran into a blog post called Don’t Let Somebody Else’s Technical Debt take you Under.
 It really made think about my attitude towards technical debt.

 I am obsessed with technical debt.
 The problem is that I am obsessed with my own technical debt.
 I have to confess that I haven’t paid a lot of attention to the technical debt of open source libraries and frameworks which are used in my projects.
 Jim Bird helped me to realize that this is irresponsible.
 Also, he gives good tips on how to solve or avoid this problem.

 Here is my tip: